marvinroger/homie-server/README.md

 ## Usage

-**!!!
-Not yet available on npm !!!**

 `npm install -g homie-server`

 Start homie by calling `homie`.
 You can optionally provide a `--dataDir` argument that will be used to store the homie data.
 By default, this directory is `<home directory>/.homie`.
+You can also configure the HTTP server serving the UI with `--uiPort`, defaults to 80.

 ### Configuration

 Three files define the behaviour of homie, and are all contained in the data directory:

 1. The `config.json` file.
-It will contain some configuration like for example wheter you use metric or imperial units.
+It will contain some configuration like for example whether you use metric or imperial units.
 Empty for now.

 2. The `infrastructure.json` file.
 This file contains the representation of your homie devices.
 You can also group devices there.